 Most of the breweries in planning that I am aware of share a feature that should make some existing breweries worry: many of the newcomers have strong financial backing and are entering the market with large, high-concept places that include food and are elegantly designed.
-Kairoa, Gravity Heights, Double Peak, Draft Republic, Epic Wings 'n Things, and My Yard Live all fit this description.
+Kairoa, Gravity Heights, Double Peak, Draft Republic, Original 40, and My Yard Live all fit this description.

 Should breweries chase the trends?
 My opinion — or maybe it is a hope — is that they shouldn't.
 If hazies or pastry stouts are why you exist, great, though watch out when trends change.
 But if your market identity is something else, making such beers only to be part of the trend will probably not be successful, in my opinion at least.
 You might get a temporary bump, but long-term consistent business depends on excellence.
 Excellence can only come from being yourself.
 There's an important sense in which chasing trends is a kind of selling out; maybe as bad or worse than selling out to Big Beer.
 I understand the need to do what is required to stay in business, but there is a wide and deeply interested consumer base who will drink good beer when they can get it, and those are the folks who will bring you long term success.
 There might not be enough of such people to support ten places like Deft, but there is clearly room in the market for one; same for Benchmark.